Scope and ownership

 Content not within the scope of the accessibility regulation (legally required)

-- There are some PDF documents on the website (such as the 2016 to 17 performance indicators) which are inaccessible but are out of scope for the accessibility regulations.
+- There are some PDF documents on the website (such as performance indicators) which are inaccessible but are out of scope for the accessibility regulations.

 How we tested